 - Patience Modiba - M.Sc - 2018 - ongoing

 - Plant Diagnostic Clinic (FABI) - November 2013 -2016

 - Research assistant with Dr Almuth Hammerbacher (Fungal Biochemistry and Host-Pathogen Interaction)

-- Chairman, Protea Student Residence, Department of Residence Affairs and Accommodation (TuksRes), University of Pretoria - August 2016 - ongoing
+- Chairman, Protea Student Residence, Department of Residence Affairs and Accommodation (TuksRes), University of Pretoria - August 2016 - August 2017

 - Chairman, TuksRes Postgraduate Research Committee, University Of Pretoria - March 2017 - ongoing